 1. Retro Fonts

 In 2021, we have seen a comeback of vintage typography.
 A great example of this is the merging of old and new styles of fonts on Spotify’s page for Carnival promotion.
-When a website like Spotify (which has got a market value of $21 billion, by the way!) embraces the use of retro fonts, that tells us a lot!
+When a great website like Spotify (which has got a market value of $21 billion, by the way!) embraces the use of retro fonts, that tells us a lot!
 Another great example of the use of retro fonts is for an event planning company, Goliath Entertainment.
 The variation of different styles of vintage fonts gives the website an edge to its already capturing look.

 2. Horizontal Scrolling